Please follow & like us :)

 Notes

-• My family would fry up the leftover pastella as little pancakes.
-It is delicious!
+• Fry up the leftover pastella as little pancakes.
+Delicious!

 Nutrition